tom-amit/AI-game/report/Report.md

 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Const.cs#L9

 ### g.
 Testing
-Tested in games against itself, against us (human rivals), and against other teams' AI, we saw the way it acted and and adjusted it accordingly.
+Tested in games against itself, against us (human rivals), and against other teams' AI, we saw the way it acted and adjusted it accordingly.
-As well as checking the values it gave in specific situation (for example the starting board).
+As well as checking the values it gave in specific situations (for example the starting board).

 ### h.
 Examples
-Lets take the standard starting positioning, in that situation we expect the evaluation to be 0 to express that no one is advantageous, and it does:
+Let's take the standard starting positioning, in that situation we expect the evaluation to be 0 to express that no one is advantageous, and it does:
 `1*(8-8)+0.1*(-20-(-20))=0`

 ### i.
 Used For: